snehakumar27/FraudDetection/README.md

 In the context of machine learning, the problem of fraud detection can be formulated in two different ways:
 1)	**Classification Problem**: A supervised learning task (binary classification), where given a set of input variables, the model would classify the transaction as normal or fraudulent.

-2)	**Anomaly Detection**: An unsupervised learning task, where common patterns of normal transactions are learnt by the model and use to identify data points that significantly deviate from these patterns as anomalies.
-The task can also be viewed as semi-supervised as data labels are used to guide in obtaining an optimal decision threshold for labelling anomalies.
+2)	**Anomaly Detection**: An semi-supervised learning task, where patterns of normal transactions are learnt by the model and used to identify anomalies (i.e. data points that significantly deviate from the normal transaction patterns).
+The task can is semi-supervised because data labels are used to obtain an optimal decision threshold for anomalies.

 **The goal of this project was to compare these two formulations and determine which of them a) results in better perfomrnace & b) provides a better representation of the credit card fraud detection task.**